-Due to low precipitation, trapping was not conducted during 2015 and no data were collected for the Downstream Fish Migration through the Robles Reach evaluation.
-For a full description of evaluation methods, see the 2016 CMWD monitoring and evaluation study plan (2015).
+Due to low precipitation, trapping was not conducted during 2016 and no data were collected for the Downstream Fish Migration through the Robles Reach evaluation.
+For a full description of evaluation methods, see the 2016 CMWD monitoring and evaluation study plan (Lewis et al. 2015).